Introduction

 This is the big one.
 RAG retrieves text and the AI generates text.
 Neither step can actually do math.

-The fix: for questions involving math, don’t rely on RAG alone.
-Route them to a database query (like SQL) that can do the actual computation, then let the AI explain the result in plain language.
+The fix: route math questions to a database query (like SQL) that does the actual computation, then let the AI explain the result.
 We cover this in the hybrid RAG section.

 Summarizing large amounts of data

 RAG typically retrieves 3 to 10 chunks.
-That works great for specific questions.
-But if someone asks “Summarize all customer complaints from the last 6 months,” you might have 500 relevant chunks and you can only show the AI a handful of them.
+Great for specific questions.
+But “summarize all customer complaints from the last 6 months” might have 500 relevant chunks and you can only show the AI a handful.

-The fix: for broad summary questions, pre-compute summaries and index those.
-Or route the question to a database that can scan everything.
+The fix: pre-compute summaries and index those.
+Or route to a database that can scan everything.

 Comparing across multiple documents

-RAG finds the best chunks for a single question, but it doesn’t understand relationships between documents.
-If someone asks “How does the policy in Document A contradict what’s in Document B?”, basic RAG might only retrieve chunks from one of the two documents.
+RAG finds the best chunks for a single question but doesn’t understand relationships between documents.
+“How does the policy in Document A contradict Document B?” might only retrieve chunks from one of them.

 Stale information

 Your RAG system can only answer based on whatever’s in its index.
-If your documents change frequently and you don’t re-index, users will get outdated answers without knowing it.
+If your documents change and you don’t re-index, users get outdated answers without knowing it.

 The fix: include timestamps in your chunks and show them in answers.
-For frequently changing sources, set up incremental indexing (adding, updating, or deleting individual documents) rather than rebuilding the entire index from scratch each time.
-Note that FAISS doesn’t natively support deleting individual vectors, so for production systems you’ll likely want a vector database like Pinecone or Weaviate that handles this for you.
+Set up incremental indexing rather than rebuilding everything from scratch.
+FAISS doesn’t support deleting individual vectors, so for production you’ll probably want a vector database like Pinecone or Weaviate that handles this.
 For truly real-time data, query the source directly instead of the index.

 Questions about things that aren’t in your documents

+This one bit me.
 RAG is biased toward finding something.
 Even if the answer genuinely isn’t in your documents, it’ll still retrieve the most similar chunks it can find and try to cobble together an answer.
-This is one of the most common sources of bad answers.

 The fix: set a minimum similarity threshold.
-If the best match scores below that threshold, respond with “I don’t have information about that” instead of generating from irrelevant context.
+If the best match is too weak, respond with “I don’t have information about that” instead of generating from irrelevant context.

 Access Control in RAG

 Once your RAG system works, you’ll quickly hit a new problem: not everyone should see everything.
-A customer support agent shouldn’t be able to pull up HR documents, and an intern shouldn’t be retrieving board meeting notes.
+A support agent shouldn’t be pulling up HR documents, and an intern shouldn’t be retrieving board meeting notes.

 Why this matters